Skip navigation

 Purpose

-Personal leave is provided for under the ANU Enterprise Agreement, legislation, and the ANU Staff Leave policy.
-This document provides staff with information relating to conditions specific to personal leave including their entitlement and the procedures for taking personal leave.
+Personal and wellbeing leave is provided for under the ANU Enterprise Agreement, legislation, and the ANU Policy: Staff leave.
+This document provides staff with information relating to conditions specific to personal and wellbeing leave including their entitlement and the procedures for taking this leave.

 Procedure